ittozzamV/bracis_cohereclassifier/README.md

 ### Description

-This project implements a text classification pipeline with support for various linguistic preprocessing types (POS, RST, etc.), using Transformer-based models.
-It includes scripts for training, inference, dataset translation, and data processing, as well as integration with discourse parsing frameworks.
+This project implements a text classification pipeline with support for various linguistic preprocessing types (POS, RST), using Transformer-based models.
+It includes scripts for training, inference, and data processing, as well as integration with discourse parsing frameworks.

 ---